-League program is the education and advocacy platform adopted by members to empower voters and defend democracy.
+League program refers to our position on issues and our history of advocacy adopted by members to empower voters and defend democracy.

-Program planning: A grassroots process of recommending and selecting the governmental issues for action and concerted study or concurrence.
+A grassroots process of recommending and selecting the governmental issues for study, consensus, or concurrence.

-Position: The League’s point of view on a public policy issue, arrived at after study and either consensus or concurrence.
+The League’s point of view on a public policy issue arrived at after study and either consensus or concurrence.

 State Program Planning in a Nutshell